Of One Blood (novel)

-Of One Blood: Or, The Hidden Self is a novel by author Pauline Hopkins that was serialized in The Colored American Magazine in the November and December 1902 and the January 1903 issues of the publication, during the four-year period in which Hopkins served as its editor.
-The novel follows the adventures of Reuel, a mixed-race American, as he travels to Ethiopia from America searching for treasure.
+Of One Blood: Or, The Hidden Self is a novel by author Pauline Hopkins that was serialized in The Colored American Magazine from November 1902 to November 1903, during the four-year period in which Hopkins served as its editor.
+The novel follows the adventures of Reuel, a mixed-race American, as he travels to Nubia from America while treasure hunting.
 The novel explores issues of love, identity, trauma and spirituality through the perspective of the African-American community.

 Plot summary

 The novel starts with Reuel Briggs in his apartment alone in Boston, Massachusetts, ruminating on his financial troubles as a medical student.
-Determined to improve his friend's mood, Aubrey persuades Reuel to attend a “Negro music” concert.
-There Reuel witnesses the talented Dianthe Lusk, a light-skinned “Negress” from the South, perform in the Fisk University Singers and becomes infatuated with her beautiful voice and appearance.
+Determined to improve his friend's mood, Aubrey persuades Reuel to attend a "Negro music" concert.
+There Reuel witnesses the talented Dianthe Lusk, a light-skinned "Negress" from the South, perform in the Fisk University Singers and becomes infatuated with her beautiful voice and appearance.
 They attend a house party hosted by Molly Vance, who is engaged to Aubrey, and her brother, Charlie.
 The group decides to visit the local Hyde House, which is rumored to be haunted, where Reuel encounters a spectral form of Dianthe, who requests Reuel's help.

 That next morning, Reuel is called to treat the victims of a train accident.
 Among them is Dianthe, seemingly dead, but he revives her using a form of mesmerism.
 The revived Dianthe has no memory of her former self and Reuel's colleagues believe he has performed a miracle.
 Reuel and Aubrey persuade Dianthe to live with the Vance family under another name until she recovers and relearns her identity.
 Reuel falls in love with Dianthe during the stay and proposes to her.
 She accepts.
 Wanting to provide for his fiancée, he approaches Aubrey for work.
-Aubrey asks Reuel to accompany him on a dangerous but lucrative archaeological expedition to Ethiopia.
-Reuel, Charlie, and Aubrey's servant, Titus Crow, prepare for the expedition, since Aubrey elects to stay in Boston with Molly and Dianthe.
+Aubrey Introduces Reuel to a job on a dangerous but lucrative archaeological expedition to Nubia.
+Reuel, Charlie, and Aubrey's servant, Jim Titus, prepare for the expedition, and Aubrey stays in Boston with Molly and Dianthe.
 Charlie and Reuel frequently write back home, but eventually stop receiving correspondence.

-They travel first to Egypt, and then via desert caravan to Ethiopia, where they seek the treasures of Meroe.
+They travel first to Egypt, and then via desert caravan to Nubia, where they seek the treasures of Meroe.
 They encounter many dangers on their journey.
 Soon after their arrive at the ruin, however, they receive news from America that Molly and Dianthe drowned in a boating accident on the Charles River near Boston.
 Mad with grief, Reuel disappears into the city's ruins to die.
 But he is kidnapped by unseen foes.
 He awakens in a luxurious palace within the hidden city of Telassar, built by the inhabitants of Meroe.
 A native man named Ai, who had passed as a local guide for the expedition, reveals his identity as a councilor and minister of Telassar.
 Ai introduces Reuel to Candace, the Queen of Telassar, and he begins to fall in love with her.